Thomas Moore Johnson Collection of Philosophy

 The collection does not circulate.
 Scans are permitted subject to the condition of the volumes.
 The collection must be used in Special Collections’ Reading Room during service hours or by appointment.

-Materials are cataloged and available through MERLIN, the University’s online catalog.
-The collection can be searched in MERLIN through the heading Thomas Moore Johnson Collection of Philosophy (University of Missouri–Columbia.
+Materials are cataloged and available through the University’s online catalog.
+The collection can be searched in the catalog through the heading Thomas Moore Johnson Collection of Philosophy (University of Missouri–Columbia.
 Libraries).

 Some materials in this collection are stored offsite.
 Please request materials at least 48 hours in advance.